sophia926/fastpages/_posts/2022-09-07-CollegeBoard-Performance-Task-Plan.md

 I will most likely code this in Python.

+### How My Quiz Meets the CollegeBoard Requirements

+#### Program Purpose and Function
+The purpose of my program is to enhance the productivity of the user by providing them todo list and goal features.
+The user inputs everything they want to do and then my program provides them with different functionalities for output.

+#### Data Abstraction
+The todo list data and goal data will be stored in databases and lists.

+#### Managing Complexity
+The database and list will manage the complexity of the program because it is necessary for filtering and displaying.

+#### Procedural Abstraction
+I will create functions for filtering the data for the user to see, which is a procedural abstraction.

+#### Algorithm Implementation
+I will create functions for sequencing, selecting, and iterating for displaying the goals and todo lists, which satisfies this condition.

+#### Testing
+When the user interacts with the program, it will constantly call the functions I will code, which satisfies this requirement.

 ### AP Exam MCQ
 I will prepare for the AP exam MCQ by taking adequate notes every week in my blog and also blogging my findings and discoveries.
 This way, I can just review all of these things in one place before the AP exam.
 This is time efficient becaues I don't need to search in many places.